Jo Kennedy: 1980s

 Her next major feature film role was in 1985's Wrong World, a drama in which she played a young woman with a drug addiction who befriends a disillusioned doctor and embarks on a road trip from Melbourne to Nhill.
 Kennedy was drawn to the role because it was completely different to Starstruck and because she wished to humanise people with a drug addiction.
 While her performance was not nominated for a local AFI Award, it did win her Silver Bear for Best Actress at the 35th Berlin International Film Festival.

 In 1986, she starred in the feminist cabaret TV special The Pack of Women which aired on the ABC.
 A soundtrack album was released, and Kennedy sang lead vocals on "Is That Me?" which was also released as a single.
 That same year, she appeared in the play Slow Love at Sydney's Performance Space, a complicated work requiring elaborate cast coordination that is performed in a series of blackouts punctuated by various love songs; the script is written in four columns.
 She also played Mary in Binge, a play about a woman named Adele who suffers from bulimia, at the Griffin Theatre.
 Kennedy played Adele's supportive friend Mary who "(parodies) sexual woman but cannot find happiness" and also Adele's mother.

 In 1987, she appeared in No Worries at the Q Theatre in Penrith.

 In 1988, she appeared alongside Helen Jones in a Sydney production of the Wendy Kesselman play My Sister in This House at the Seymour Centre, based on the true story of two women employed as maids in 1930s France who ended up murdering their oppressive employer and her daughter.
 That year she also appeared in Court in the Act, an educational film for high school students that warns of the legal repercussions of shoplifting and demonstrates the procedures of the Magistrates' Court.

-In 1989, she appeared in Tender Hooks with co-star Nique Needles, a social realist film about a turbulent but loving relationship set in the then-grungy Sydney neighbourhood of Kings Cross.
+In 1989, she appeared in Tender Hooks with co-star Nique Needles, a social realist film about a turbulent but loving relationship set in Manly and Kings Cross.